 | Hygraph | AI Assist, Translation Agent, Summarization Agent | API-usage based | GraphQL-native teams doing multi-channel distribution |

-Sanity's Content Agent deserves a closer look.
-Mastra's technical breakdown in January 2026 described the architecture.
-Sanity built it on Mastra runtime with Temporal and Redis, starting with 35 tools in a single agent before experimenting with multi-agent designs.
-They pulled most capabilities back to the main agent after finding that sub-agents lost too much context, keeping sub-agents only for specific mutation work.
-In early access, one team tracked 111 articles needing topic updates in a spreadsheet and Content Agent returned 227 staged edits.
-Another team ran 170+ threads transforming press releases into articles.
+Sanity built Content Agent on Mastra runtime with Temporal and Redis.
+The team started with 35 tools in a single agent before experimenting with multi-agent designs, then pulled most capabilities back to the main agent after finding that sub-agents lost too much context — keeping sub-agents only for specific mutation work.
+During early access, over 40 organizations including Morning Brew, Complex, CoinDesk, and Braze used it for work that previously took days.
+One team tracked 111 articles needing topic updates in a spreadsheet; Content Agent returned 227 staged edits.
+Another ran 170+ threads transforming press releases into articles.
 A third coordinated link updates across 11 countries in a single 57-message conversation.

-Payload CMS is the community favorite on Reddit r/nextjs specifically because it's Next.js-native, config-based, and database-agnostic (Postgres, Mongo, SQLite).
+Payload is the community favorite on r/nextjs because it is Next.js-native, config-based, and database-agnostic (Postgres, MongoDB, SQLite).
 Microsoft, ASICS, and Blue Origin are public customers.
+If your Shopify store relies on a custom headless frontend or a companion editorial site, Payload's zero-license-fee model and tight Next.js integration make it the default starting point for developer-led teams.

-Contentful took a different road.
-It stopped calling itself a headless CMS and now positions as a Composable DXP or Content Operating System, using AI Actions for enterprise-scale localization and translation.
-Pooya Golchian's DEV Community comparison groups these platforms as "Enterprise-Grade Orchestrators" serving a different buyer than developer-first Payload or Strapi.
+Contentful took a different road, stopping its self-description as a headless CMS and repositioning as a Composable DXP or Content Operating System.
+Its AI Actions target enterprise-scale localization and translation — a different buyer than the developer-first Payload or Strapi user.

 CRM is the category where AI has penetrated deepest.
 Legacy CRM is fundamentally a database plus UI that users maintain by hand.
 AI-native CRM automates the maintenance and actively moves deals forward.